Mike Palmateer: Playing career

 Back in Toronto, Palmateer resumed his job as the club's starting goalie, suiting up for 53 games.
 The next year, his knee problems flared up again and the goalie was limited to 34 games and had his 12th knee surgery performed.
 With Palmateer sidelined, the bulk of the goaltending duties for the Maple Leafs fell to prospect Allan Bester, who was summoned from the Ontario Hockey League in midseason to take over the starting job.
 The following year, with Palmateer ready to return, the Maple Leaf management opted to go with youth in goal, and named 20-year-olds Bester and Ken Wregget their tandem.
 That left Palmateer as the odd man out and he was instructed by Maple Leafs general manager Gerry McNamara to stay home and collect his salary.
 Out of Toronto's plans, Palmateer nearly got a chance to return to the ice in February, after an injury to Edmonton Oilers star goaltender Grant Fuhr.
 The Oilers' director of player personnel, Barry Fraser, thought Palmateer could be a veteran option to fill in for Fuhr and contacted the Maple Leafs about a trade, but the talks never got off the ground when Fuhr's injury proved to be less serious than first thought.
-The season would end with Palmateer never suiting up at all.
+The season ended with Palmateer never suiting up at all.

-Palmateer's final taste of NHL action - a preseason game - would come with the Edmonton Oilers.
+Palmateer's final taste of NHL action - a preseason game - came with the Edmonton Oilers.
 However, with 14 knee operations, a year spent off the ice and the all-star tandem of Fuhr and Andy Moog already in Edmonton, his tryout was brief and he officially retired from the National Hockey League.
-Palmateer would return to the Maple Leafs as a scout in 2001 and worked with the club for the next 14 years.
+Palmateer returned to the Maple Leafs as a scout in 2001 and worked with the club for the next 14 years.
 He is now up to twenty knee surgeries and a knee replacement.